 Activity 2.4 - Exploration of future N storylines & scenarios with management/mitigation options & cost-benefits analysis

-A key part of the work will be to identify a) which measures / actions offer the major opportunities for change (reducing adverse effects of N and improving the retention of N benefits) and b) how these may be be grouped into distinct classes of action, c) where there is potential for synergy across the nitrogen cycle (in cooperation with Activity 2.3) and d) what are the priority measures that need to be incorporated into global and regional models describing scenarios of the future nitrogen cycle.
+A key part of the work is to identify a) which measures/actions offer the major opportunities for change (reducing adverse effects of N and improving the retention of N benefits) and b) how these may be be grouped into distinct classes of action, c) where there is potential for synergy across the nitrogen cycle (in cooperation with Activity 2.3) and d) what are the priority measures that need to be incorporated into global and regional models describing scenarios of the future nitrogen cycle.

-Task 2.4.1 will serve to bring together information on policies linked to nitrogen in different regions and globally.
-For this purpose the work will connect directly with the policy initiatives of countries, engaging closely with the programme in this area of OECD, but also extending this to other key INMS countries beyond OECD.
+Task 2.4.1 is serving to bring together information on policies linked to nitrogen in different regions and globally.
+For this purpose the work connecting directly with the policy initiatives of countries, engaging closely with the programme in this area of OECD, but also extending to other key INMS countries beyond OECD.

-Taks 2.4.2 will provide the basis to prepare for a workshop that brings together different views on storylines and scenarios for nitrogen in relation to its multiple benefits (food, fibre, energy etc) and threats (water, air, greenhouse balance, ecosystems, soils etc), linking environment and health issues.
+Taks 2.4.2 is providing the basis to prepare for a workshop that brings together different views on storylines and scenarios for nitrogen in relation to its multiple benefits (food, fibre, energy etc) and threats (water, air, greenhouse balance, ecosystems, soils etc), linking environment and health issues.

-The focus of Task 2.4.3 is to set up a workshop that will bring together those with expertise and current involvement in developing and applying future storylines and scenarios for nitrogen, while coming from many different perspectives.
+The focus of Task 2.4.3 is seting up a workshop that will bring together those with expertise and current involvement in developing and applying future storylines and scenarios for nitrogen, while coming from many different perspectives.

-Task 2.4.4 will link closely with Activity 4.3 on international processes in order to inform the policy arena and to feedback to the development of supporting concepts and approaches.
-This work will also link to progress in the Sustainable Development Goals (both development and implementation, as that process progresses), and to the development of processes linked to planetary boundaries, exploring how the planetary boundary concept can be refined for nitrogen and conversely how the nitrogen case could support the planetary boundaries approach.
+Task 2.4.4 links closely with Activity 4.3 on international processes in order to inform the policy arena and to feedback to the development of supporting concepts and approaches.
+This work also links to progress in the Sustainable Development Goals (both development and implementation, as that process progresses), and to the development of processes linked to planetary boundaries, exploring how the planetary boundary concept can be refined for nitrogen and conversely how the nitrogen case could support the planetary boundaries approach.

-Activity 2.4 will be delivered under Component 2.
+Activity 2.4 is being delivered under Component 2.
 The diagram below shows the tasks and task outputs deliviered for this activity.